Canada approves Pfizer-BioNTech Covid-19 vaccine - RFI

 US giant Pfizer and its German partner BioNTech called Canada's interim order for its emergency use "a historic moment in our collective fight against the Covid-19 pandemic" and "a major step towards returning to normalcy in Canada."

-They will continue providing data on its use for ongoing evaluation, according to Canada's health department.
+They will continue providing data on its use for ongoing evaluation, said Health Canada.

-The federal government, meanwhile, has concluded pre-orders with several pharmaceutical companies -- including AstraZeneca, Pfizer and BioNTech, Sanofi and GSK, Novavax, Johnson & Johnson, Medicago and Moderna -- for 400 million doses, to ensure it eventually gets what it needs for its population of 38 million.
+Fortin said the distribution of the vaccine -- which must be stored in extreme sub-zero temperatures -- will be a "mobilization effort of massive proportion."

+He and his team have been doing a "dry run" to test the ultra-cold storage delivery chain, flying boxes from Belgium and handing them off to health care workers.

 © 2020 AFP